fylgja/stylelint-config/README.md

 These rules are part of each other options, and automatically used if the file type is vue.

-Use any of the **extends** options mention above and this will alos work with Vue.
+Use any of the **extends** options mention above and this will also work with Vue.

 <!-- [For more infomation checkout the Vue Doc on fylgja.dev.](https://fylgja.dev/components/stylelint-config/vue/) -->